dkvz/dkvz-blog-2025/README.md

 ## TODO
 Just removing the items when done this time around.

+- My dialogs need some animating
+- Test all the dialog stuff on Firefox, not super sure about the positionning antics
 - Use the comment I return from CommentDialog and add it to the list immediately?
 - The comment dialog should not resize when the warning message appears
 - It's a backend issue but the post dates for comments are wrong